-Audio Profile Editor is a separate application within the Cinegy Air installation that provides an easy, convenient and intuitive interface for creating and editing audio profiles.
-Audio mapping profiles, audio ducking profiles and Dolby® Digital and Dolby® E Professional Encoder profiles can be managed here.
+Audio Profile Editor is a separate application within the Cinegy Air installation that provides an easy, convenient and intuitive interface for creating and editing audio profiles: audio mapping profiles and audio ducking profiles.

 Audio Profile Editor